Lemonstars/CourseProject/README.md

 A web project which shows the sport activities.

 - Compiling
 This contains the program of a lexical analyzer and a grammatical analyzer.

+- Dr.Mind
+An android project.